Appraisal and value basics for still-life paintings

 For an original oil-on-canvas floral still life from the early 20th century by an unlisted or unidentified artist, value is usually driven by decoration, condition, and quality rather than name recognition.

-- Typical retail / private-sale range: market-dependent values (good condition, attractive subject, decent size).
+- Typical retail / private-sale range: a value that must be established from current, topic-matched sales (good condition, attractive subject, decent size).

-- Lower end: market-dependent values (heavy damage, weak painting quality, poor framing, obvious later copy).
+- Lower end: a value that must be established from current, topic-matched sales (heavy damage, weak painting quality, poor framing, obvious later copy).

-- Higher end: market-dependent values+ (strong painterly quality, large size, great provenance, or a recognizable artist).
+- Higher end: a value that must be established from current, topic-matched sales+ (strong painterly quality, large size, great provenance, or a recognizable artist).

 The biggest “value lever” is attribution.
 If the signature can be confidently matched to a listed artist, the market can change dramatically.